 The generator’s voltage output is regulated by a voltage regulator.
 When you add a load – an appliance – to a generator, its output voltage dips a little.
 This prompts the voltage regulator into action.
 The regulator takes a very small portion of the generators output, and converts that AC voltage into a DC current that is inversely proportional to the generator’s output voltage (once it reaches full voltage).
 In other words, the more voltage output of the generator, the less DC current the voltage regulator produces.

 Depending on how you will use your generator and the power required, there are different types and sizes to meet your needs.
-Visit My Generator to find out more.
+Read our generator buyer's guide here to find out more.